jpardike/weather-object-lab/README.md

     const myWeatherArray = getWeatherArray(evanstonWeather);
     ```

+    Changing/improving the organization of code without really changing the functionality is called **refactoring**.
+You just refactored code.
+Nice job.
+That's something developers do all the time.

 8. Write _another_ function `printForecast` that iterates over the array returned by `getWeatherArray` and console.logs the 5-day forecast data like this:<br>

     ```